soulspace-org/overarch/doc/design.md

    2. merge directly referenced elements
    3. add additional elements from :include spec, if provided

-   Only relevant elements for the views shall be added/rendered.
+   Only relevant elements for the view shall be added/rendered.

    Implemented.